Alpha Finance Lab (ALPHA) Price Hits $0.10 on Major Exchanges

-Alpha Finance Lab (ALPHA) traded down 2.2% against the dollar during the 1 day period ending at 21:00 PM Eastern on July 16th.
-Over the last week, Alpha Finance Lab has traded up 0.1% against the dollar.
-Alpha Finance Lab has a total market capitalization of $102.90 million and $1.05 million worth of Alpha Finance Lab was traded on exchanges in the last 24 hours.
-One Alpha Finance Lab coin can currently be bought for about $0.10 or 0.00000339 BTC on major cryptocurrency exchanges.
+Alpha Finance Lab (ALPHA) traded down 0.4% against the US dollar during the 1-day period ending at 23:00 PM E.T. on July 19th.
+Alpha Finance Lab has a market cap of $103.40 million and $1.07 million worth of Alpha Finance Lab was traded on exchanges in the last 24 hours.
+One Alpha Finance Lab coin can currently be bought for approximately $0.10 or 0.00000346 BTC on exchanges.
+Over the last week, Alpha Finance Lab has traded up 0% against the US dollar.

 - Binamars (BMARS) traded down 4.5% against the dollar and now trades at $314.98 or 0.01155845 BTC.